gentlefitness-www/gentlefitness-www/testimonials.md

 *Learn what Samantha's clients think...*

+> Sam is an amazing teacher who makes you feel welcome to her yoga class and is
+> very down to earth.
+She is very knowledgeable about yoga and fitness in
+> general, answered any questions I had, but we also had a great laugh too.
+> Don’t hesitate to attend a class with Sam!

+*- Nikki Bond*

+> Sam has made a huge difference too my life, since starting Pilates with Sam,
+> I have lost a stone in weight.
+I’m fitter and more flexible than I have been
+> in years.
+Her back care course myself.
+I look better and have more
+> self-confidence.
+People have actually have noticed the change in my shape.
+> I've still got a long way to go but will always be thankful that I found Sam
+> to get me off to such a tremendous start.

+*- Sue Sowden*

+> Sam is helping me to recover my strength and fitness following bowel cancer
+> surgery that resulted in me having a permanent stoma.
+I also have a
+> parastomal hernia.
+Sam has been fantastic.
+She has been very understanding
+> and show great patience with me.
+She has carefully built up my confidence and
+> been able to help me achieve movements and a level of flexibility that I
+> never thought were possible.

+> Sam has been an inspiration.
+She is very down-to-earth and conscientious.
+> She has worked hard to ensure that the program of exercises that we do are
+> tailored to my condition and goals.
+Her knowledge and level of personal
+> experience is incredible.

+> I feel very fortunate to have been able to benefit from Sam’s thoughtfulness.
+> She has a wonderful personality and skills set.
+I can I thoroughly recommend
+> Sam, her classes and the individual tailored support that she offers.

+*- Alan Monaghan.*

+> Sam’s Pilates class is such fun to attend.
+She is extremely knowledgeable and
+> always offers different levels for each exercise so you can work as hard as
+> your body allows.
+Sam always demonstrates each exercise and assists everyone
+> individual to ensure they have the correct position.
+She will happily offer
+> an alternative exercise if needed.
+Sam has helped me recover from a nasty
+> whiplash injury and she has helped me strengthen my core to protect my back.
+> The atmosphere is very relaxed with music playing in the background and there
+> is always plenty of laughter.
+I always leave feeling relaxed, happy and
+> de-stressed.

+*- Emma Skidmore*

 > Thank you for the extra exercises that you gave me to do at home, it has helped
 > with my left knee and hip (both have osteoarthritis in).
 I enjoy your Pilate
 > class on a fri morning, as they are a relaxed class, you teach us different